-Abstract: Each year, the number of children diagnosed with mental or behavioral disorders continues to rise.
-The most recent numbers have 1 in 5, or 22%, of children in the United States have been diagnosed with one or more of these disorders.
-Modern medicine reports the root cause of these disorders may be a genetic disposition, alcohol or tobacco use during pregnancy, exposure to environmental pollutants during pregnancy, or exposure at an early age, premature delivery, low birth weight, brain injury or dysfunction, or a dopamine/serotonin imbalance.
+Abstract: Each year, the number of children diagnosed with mental or behavioral disorders rises.
+The most recent numbers have 1 in 5, or 22%, children in the United States diagnosed with one or more of these disorders.
+Modern medicine reports the root cause of these disorders may be a genetic disposition, alcohol or tobacco use during pregnancy, exposure to environmental pollutants during pregnancy, exposure at an early age, premature delivery, low birth weight, brain injury or dysfunction, or a dopamine/serotonin imbalance.
 But what if the cause is much simpler?
 It’s in the foods – and what’s missing too.
-From a holistic perspective, studies have shown that nutrient deficiencies can lead to the expression of specific behaviors that are often used to diagnosis these types of disorders.
+From a holistic perspective, studies have shown that nutrient deficiencies can lead to the expression of specific behaviors often used to diagnose these disorders.
 Nutrient deficiencies can come from the soil depletion caused by conventional farming practices, food choices – especially ultra-processed foods, pesticide, and pharmaceutical residue in and/or on the foods as well as in local water supplies, delayed food allergies, exposure to artificial flavors, colors, and genetically modified ingredients, environmental pollutants, lifestyle choices, and overall dietary imbalances.
-The purpose of this presentation is to aid practitioners, parents, and educators, on the behaviors that can be tied to specific nutrient deficiencies and the solutions that can be applied everyday to restore balance to these children, lowering these numbers, and return health to our future generations.
+This presentation aims to aid practitioners, parents, and educators on the behaviors that can be tied to specific nutrient deficiencies and the solutions that can be applied daily to restore balance to these children, lower these numbers, and return health to our future generations.

 Author: Shelah Fred

-Abstract: Metabolic syndrome is a collection of physical characteristics, test results, and measurements that together increase a person’s risk factor for developing non-insulin dependent diabetes mellitus and/or cardiovascular issues including heart disease and stroke and may lead to liver failure and kidney disease.
+Abstract: Metabolic syndrome is a collection of physical characteristics, test results, and measurements that together increase a person’s risk factor for developing non-insulin-dependent diabetes mellitus and/or cardiovascular issues, including heart disease and stroke, and may lead to liver failure and kidney disease.
 The syndrome shows significance as heart disease, stroke, diabetes, liver issues, and kidney issues all show up in the top 10 causes of death for adults in the United States.
-Rising percentages in qualifying adults from around 23% in 1990 to possibly 33% only 20 years later raises concerns.
-Having at least 3 of the following measurements or test results qualifies a person for metabolic syndrome: waistline measurement at or above 40 inches for men and 35 inches for women; a consistent blood pressure reading of 130/85 mmHg or higher; triglyceride levels above 150 mg/dL; high density lipoprotein levels less than 40 mg/dL in men and under 50 mg/dL in women; and/or serum fasting glucose levels of 100 mg/dL or greater.
-Inspiration for preventing and/or reversing metabolic syndrome comes from studying commonalities between groups of people that live long, healthy, and vibrant lives throughout their entire lifespan.
-These include daily movement, nutrient rich diets, and socially active, low stress lives.
+Rising percentages in qualifying adults from around 23% in 1990 to possibly 33% only 20 years later raise concerns.
+Having at least 3 of the following measurements or test results qualifies a person for metabolic syndrome: waistline measurement at or above 40 inches for men and 35 inches for women; a consistent blood pressure reading of 130/85 mmHg or higher; triglyceride levels above 150 mg/dL; high-density lipoprotein levels less than 40 mg/dL in men and under 50 mg/dL in women; and/or serum fasting glucose levels of 100 mg/dL or greater.
+Inspiration for preventing and/or reversing metabolic syndrome comes from studying commonalities between people living long, healthy, and vibrant lives.
+These include daily movement, nutrient-rich diets, and socially active, low-stress lives.
 Daily exercise has long been known to help reduce weight, cardiovascular disease risk, total cholesterol, triglycerides, and blood sugar.
-Education through label reading and replacing a high sugar, processed food diet with one full of high quality, nutrient dense real foods lends a hand.
+Education through label reading and replacing a high sugar, processed food diet with one full of high quality, nutrient-dense real foods lends a hand.
 Reducing stress, developing good eating habits, following a restricted eating window, getting plenty of filtered water and restful sleep, resolving bile acid and intestinal flora imbalances, removing victim mentality, and meal planning are also ways to reduce markers for the syndrome.

 Title: Adjunct Protocol for Effective Asthma Management

 Abstract: The prevalence of asthma has nearly doubled over the last decade, especially in Westernized countries.
 WHO estimates that 262 million people had asthma in 2019, and that caused 455,000 deaths.
-Mainstream and non-conventional treatments can help control the symptoms so you’re able to live a normal, active life, but there’s currently no cure for asthma.
-The majority of asthma management plans focus only on optimization of asthma pharmacotherapy.
-But we also know that genetic and environmental factors have been linked to success of disease managing.
-Unfortunately, 5–10 % of the asthmatic population respond poorly to high dose inhaled and/or systemic glucocorticoids.
+Mainstream and non-conventional treatments can help control the symptoms so you can live a normal, active life, but there’s currently no cure for asthma.
+The majority of asthma management plans focus only on the optimization of asthma pharmacotherapy.
+But we also know that genetic and environmental factors have been linked to the success of disease management.
+Unfortunately, 5–10 % of the asthmatic population respond poorly to high-dose inhaled and/or systemic glucocorticoids.
 That results in severe asthma, poor life quality, increased mortality, and a major health care burden.
 As a holistic nutritionist, I found help from nutrition and recent studies that confirmed: About 1/5 of the world population has adverse reactions to their foods.
 In a study of severe asthma, 50% of sufferers showed adverse reactions to one or more foods.
 There is a correlation of one’s nutritional status with asthma management success.
-Epigenetic factors, and especially factors affecting methylation, have pronounced effect on the success of an asthma management regimen.
-I give hope to my clients with “KNOW YOUSELF” protocol.
-I recommend you to: 1) Know YOUR foods.
-Find foods you are intolerant to, along with corresponding levels of intolerance, and avoid these foods for as long as it is needed.
+Epigenetic factors, and especially factors affecting methylation, have a pronounced effect on the success of an asthma management regimen.
+I give hope to my clients with the “KNOW YOURSELF” protocol.
+I recommend you to 1) Know YOUR foods.
+Find foods you are intolerant to, along with corresponding levels of intolerance, and avoid these foods for as long as needed.
 2) Know YOUR nutrients.
-Change diet and use supplements if there is a nutritional deficiency.
+Change your diet and use supplements if there is a nutritional deficiency.
 3) Know YOUR genes.
-Use diet (and/or dietary supplements) to compensate genetic factors or mutations that make your asthma worse.
-Success of the protocol application depends on the level of compliance and testing tools a client agrees to utilize.
-The best result I obtained up to date is 4% of monthly FEV1 improvement.
+Use diet (and/or dietary supplements) to compensate for genetic factors or mutations that worsen your asthma.
+The success of the protocol application depends on the level of compliance and testing tools a client agrees to utilize.
+The best result I obtained up to date is a 4% of monthly FEV1 improvement.